alexx-ftw/CryptoTuner/README.md

 * --memOC <-m>: starting value of memory overclock e.g. "--memOC 1000" will begin the memory overclock with +1000mhz.
 Separate values for multiple GPUs with comma e.g. "--memOC 1000, 800, 550"
 * --powerLimit <-p>: starting value of power limit e.g. "--powerLimit 240" will begin power limit reduction at 240 watts.
 Separate values for multiple GPUs with comma e.g. "--powerLimit 240,230,250"
 * --powercost <-e>: define how much your power costs $/kWh, needed to calculate profitability in mode 2
-* --dollarPerMHash <-i>: define the value of 1 MHash, needed to calculate profitability in mode 2 - you can find out via https://whattomine.com/ - or pick 0.0966
+* --dollarPerMHash <-i>: define the value of 1 MHash, needed to calculate profitability in mode 2 - you can find out via https://whattomine.com/
 * --loadPreset <-w>: load a preset from the GPU database that is fitting to your cards.
-If no settings could be found, your provided OC settings (if any) or default values for the OC will be applied (MEM +0 / Core +0/ PL 100% / Fan Temp:60ºC)
+If no settings could be found, your provided OC settings (if any) or default values for the OC will be applied (MEM +0 / Core +0/ PL 100% / Fan Temp: 60ºC)

 ## Contribution / Donation
 By default, running the tool will mine some shares to my wallet address as a way to help me keep developing this tool.